bamlab/react-tv-space-navigation/docs/api.md

 The SpatialNavigationNode will use the ref of your component to handle the scrolling.
 You might need to forward the ref to the closest inner view of your component.

+To avoid this issue, you can simply use SpatialNavigationFocusableView.

 ```tsx
 export const MyFocusableComponent = React.forwardRef<View, MyFocusableComponentProps>(
   ({ isFocused }, ref) => {